 - Google Public Alerts (optional external channel): Google provides an integration pathway for partner organizations that publish CAP feeds, with Google-specific CAP requirements and onboarding guidance.
-This should be treated as an augmenting distribution channel, not a primary dependency for national warning delivery. - ESRI-enabled environments (where licensed): ArcGIS ecosystems can consume, visualize, and operationalize CAP feeds and alert layers (e.g., CAP alert feed layers), which can complement open-source services where ESRI licenses already exist.

-- Implementation note for governance: CAP publishing should be restricted to designated alerting authorities, with SOPs for thresholds, approvals, and message templates, and with clear rules for what is public versus partner-restricted ensuring consistency, accountability, and operational integrity.
+This should be treated as an augmenting distribution channel, not a primary dependency for national warning delivery. - ESRI-enabled environments (where licensed): ArcGIS ecosystems can consume, visualize, and operationalize CAP feeds and alert layers (e.g., CAP alert feed layers), which can complement open-source services where ESRI licenses already exist. - Implementation note for governance: CAP publishing should be restricted to designated alerting authorities, with SOPs for thresholds, approvals, and message templates, and with clear rules for what is public versus partner-restricted ensuring consistency, accountability, and operational integrity.

-3.6.6 Implementing Web converting common alerting protocol (CAP )apps :
+3.6.6 Implementing Web converting common alerting protocol (CAP)apps :

 Several tools are available for developing CAP by marking the location of multi-hazards with thresholds of impact (in both point and polygon shape files) that can be plotted on the map, along with a technical briefing on color-coded thresholds overlaid on the map.
-The CAP-enabled emergency alerting system, e.g., Google Public Alerts freeware, paid service like ESRI ArcGIS platform, etc.
+The CAP-enabled emergency alerting system, e.g., Customized CAP alerts being generated by a national CAP aggregator, Google Public Alerts freeware, paid service like ESRI ArcGIS platform, etc.

-c) CAP-based public alerting
+1) CAP-based public alerting

-- Purpose: Standardize alert messages for multi-channel dissemination and, where feasible, extend reach through additional digital channels. - The NMHEWS alerting engine should generate CAP (Common Alerting Protocol) messages as the standard alert object for interoperability across channels and partners.
+Purpose: Standardize alert messages for multi-channel dissemination and, where feasible, extend reach through additional digital channels.

+- The NMHEWS alerting engine should generate CAP (Common Alerting Protocol) messages as the standard alert object for interoperability across channels and partners.
 CAP is an internationally used format for exchanging all-hazard alerts.
-The NMHEWS design should treat this as an enhancement channel, not the primary dissemination mechanism, so national broadcasters, telecom dissemination (SMS/Cell Broadcast/IVR), and community-based channels remain reliable even if external platform integration is delayed or unavailable. - Google Public Alerts is a Google platform that disseminates emergency messages and can integrate with Google properties (e.g., Search/Maps/notifications).
-Google provides guidance for partner organizations on creating and sharing CAP feeds, including specific CAP requirements and integration steps. - Installation of CAP Hub linked with Somalia CAP Aggregator to spread location based CAP alerts to the settlements/population of impacted areas
+The NMHEWS design should treat this as an enhancement channel, not the primary dissemination mechanism, so national broadcasters, telecom dissemination (SMS/Cell Broadcast/IVR), and community-based channels remain reliable even if external platform integration is delayed or unavailable.

+1.a) Activation of CAP Aggregator Services :